 Wednesday, April 22 · 12:10 PM ET · Janson Junk vs. Kyle Leahy

-The Wednesday day game that everyone forgets to watch and someone always wins in a weird way.
+The Wednesday day game everyone forgets to watch and someone always wins in a weird way.
 Junk (0-2, 4.50 ERA) has been Miami’s most frustrating starter — not bad enough to move to the bullpen, not good enough to give the team a cushion.
 Leahy (2-2, 5.21 ERA) is the same archetype on the Cardinals side.
-These are the games that NL Wild Card races are actually decided in — not the Sandy vs. Skubal matchups, but the Junk vs. Leahy Wednesdays that nobody flew to Miami for.
+These are the games NL Wild Card races are actually decided in.

 What a Series Win Looks Like

 Two out of three.
-That’s the baseline.
-The Marlins at 12-12 going into the San Francisco road trip are a team that’s building something.
-The Marlins at 10-14 are a different conversation — one that involves whether Peter Bendix makes any calls before May, whether Sandy Alcántara’s trade value is being discussed in front offices the way it was in 2025, and whether this team’s ceiling is limited by a bullpen that can’t hold a lead in the eighth.
+The Marlins at 12-12 going into San Francisco are a team that’s building something.
+The Marlins at 10-14 are a different conversation — one that involves whether Peter Bendix makes calls before May, whether Sandy Alcantara’s trade value is being discussed in front offices the way it was in 2025, and whether this team’s ceiling is limited by a bullpen that can’t hold the eighth.

-Ivan Herrera, José Fermín, Pedro Pagés, and Ramón Urías will walk into loanDepot park Monday and look at a Marlins lineup full of players they have overlapping developmental histories with — Dominican academies, Venezuelan winter league whisper networks, the shared language of young players who came up through the same international pipeline geography.
+Ivan Herrera, José Fermin, Pedro Pages, and Ramon Urias will walk into loanDepot park Monday carrying the same international pipeline geography as the Marlins’ own roster.
 That’s not a leverage point in any specific at-bat.
-But it is the frame through which WBN covers this series, and every series the Marlins play this season.
+It is the frame through which WBN covers this series, and every series the Marlins play this season.

 Baseball Without Borders.
 Three games starting Monday.
-Find it on Marlins.TV and Cardinals.TV — and yes, it’s also on KMOX 1120 AM in St. Louis if you’re the kind of person who listens to Cardinals radio, which, if you’re a Cardinals fan, you absolutely are.
+Marlins.TV, Cardinals.TV, and KMOX 1120 AM if you’re the kind of Cardinals fan who listens to radio at midnight — which, if you’re a Cardinals fan, you absolutely are.

 — MT